- While online banking is convenient, it’s fraught with scammers and hackers.

 Further, Surfshark comes with a camouflage mode which obfuscates your traffic and a NoBorders mode — useful for bypassing geoblocks in restrictive countries like China.
 Considering that you get access to over 3,200 servers in 65 countries, Surfshark is certainly a viable option.
 Learn more in our Surfshark review.

 Enjoy Simultaneous Connections for Banking

 Many VPNs place a limit on the number of devices you can connect at the same time.
-For example, ExpressVPN allows only five simultaneous connections, while NordVPN caps it at six.
+For example, ExpressVPN allows only eight simultaneous connections, while NordVPN caps it at six.
 However, Surfshark allows you to connect an unlimited number of devices at once, making it a good choice if you often access your bank account across multiple devices.

 More details about CyberGhost:

 - Pricing: $2.37 per month